Kingxukai/linux/Documentation/driver-api/vfio.rst

 ==================================

-Many modern systems now provide DMA and interrupt remapping facilities to help ensure I/O devices behave within the boundaries they've been allotted.
+Many modern systems now provide DMA and interrupt remapping facilities to help ensure I/O devices behave within the woke boundaries they've been allotted.
 This includes x86 hardware with AMD-Vi and Intel VT-d, POWER systems with Partitionable Endpoints (PEs) and embedded PowerPC systems such as Freescale PAMU.
 The VFIO driver is an IOMMU/device